Darren J. Beattie | Revolver.News Uncovered Evidence Linking The FBI To Jan 6 Insurrection | OAP #17

 Yeah.

-So um uh it's a pretty cool book.
+So it's a pretty cool book.

-Had I stayed in academia, if I were lucky, it would probably have say 50 downloads.
+Had I stayed in academia, if I were lucky, it would probably have, say, 50 downloads.

-I tried to do a little bit of uh reading up on you just to prepare for this conversation, and yeah, it's uh basically they're saying that they're saying because you wrote about Heidegger and he was a member of the Nazi Party, you are therefore a white nationalist.
+And it's basically they're saying because you wrote about Heidegger and he was a member of the Nazi Party, you are therefore a white nationalist.

 Because wasn't there some sort of allegation that you spoke at like a white nationalist convention?